Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store tablets at controlled room temperature and keep them in the original container unless a pharmacist advises otherwise.
-Protect the medicine from excess moisture and heat, and keep it out of reach of children and pets.
-Do not use tablets past the expiration date printed on the package, and follow local guidance for safe disposal of unused medication.
+Store tablets at controlled room temperature and keep them in the original container or blister packaging when possible.
+Protect the medication from excess moisture and heat, and keep it out of reach of children and pets.
+Do not use tablets beyond the labeled expiration date.

 Side Effects and Safety